nedsantiago/science-symposium/README.md

 Instructions here are just copies from the
 [Ollama Project](https://github.com/ollama/ollama).

-But if you just want a quick summary, I have the key commands and instructions below.
+But if you want the instructions I gave during the event, I have that below.

 ### Installation and first run
 1. Download your installer.